nealcaren/SOCI101/_sources/applications/twenty.md

 **Pass**

 - Research
-  - Complete the Twenty Statements Test.
+  - Complete the Twenty Statements Test by writing down twenty different responses to the question “Who am I?”.
 - Analysis
   - Score findings based on the [response sheet](https://www.dropbox.com/s/3zqsvse9dbpogwt/twenty_coding.pdf?dl=1)
   - Count the number of each type of response and provide the totals for each mode.
   - Compare whether your response types were different from your first ten-ish answers (those that came to you quickly) versus your later answers.
 - Report
-  - Include summary paragraph as introduction.
+  - Include a summary overview paragraph as introduction.
   - Describe your data and methods of analysis.
   - Describe what you found.
   - Present findings in a summary table or figure.